 Obtain a mechanical sample from your flex circuit vendor.
 This sample will be constructed from the same materials as the final flex, but will not have any etched circuitry (only solid copper).
-All component holes and circuit outline features should be the mechanical sample should require few, if any, modifications.
+All component holes and circuit outline features should be represented.
+Connectors can be glued in place with epoxy to give a true sense of the final fit.
+This will be the final opportunity to tweak your design prior to ordering actual circuits.
+If you have followed the steps above, the mechanical sample should require few, if any, modifications.